🚀 Deployment Guide

 OPENCODE_AUTH_JSON | Preferred for GPT Pro / OpenCode OAuth on Railway.
 Paste the contents of ~/.local/share/opencode/auth.json after a local opencode auth login. |

-OPENROUTER_API_KEY | Optional alternative for OpenRouter-based model access. |
+OPENROUTER_API_KEY | Optional alternative for OpenRouter-based model access; required when the Video connector is enabled through its default OpenRouter path. |

 OPENAI_API_KEY | Optional alternative for direct OpenAI API billing. |